 - Winter: 5 Pin Bowling, Cross-Country Skiing, Curling and Figure Skating

 At what age can individuals with an intellectual disability register for Special Olympics programs?

 - Individuals as young as two can register in Active Start.
-This program, targeting four to six year olds, is the first stage in the eight-stage Long Term Athlete Development (LTAD) model that looks to develop the physical literacy of each individual with an intellectual disability.
+This program, targeting two to seven year olds, is the first stage in the eight-stage Long Term Athlete Development (LTAD) model that looks to develop the physical literacy of each individual with an intellectual disability.
 This model acts as a framework for those who choose to stay “active for life” in community or recreational programs, or those who look to reach the podium in competitive training programs.

 How do I become a Special Olympics Athlete?

 - To be eligible to participate in Special Olympics, children, youth and adults must have an intellectual disability; a cognitive delay, or a development disability, that is, functional limitations in both general learning and adaptive skills.